Educational therapy for children, teens, and adults struggling with reading and math skills

 ~ John Holt ~

 My StoryI never wanted to be a teacher.
 My dad, who was a college professor, told me not to become a teacher.
 “You’re good at math, Sharon.
-Why don’t you become an accountant?” he suggested.
-So why do I now spend my energy helping students with learning challenges?My husband and I had prayerfully agreed that I would homeschool our children.
+Why don’t you become an accountant?” he suggested - and that's the direction I headed in.
+So, why do I now spend my energy helping students with learning challenges?My husband and I had prayerfully agreed that I would homeschool our children.
 So much for not becoming a teacher!
 God soon gave us five children, whom I homeschooled over the course of fifteen years.
 During that time, I discovered the joy of watching my children learn.
 I especially enjoyed the moments when things “clicked” when they were learning to read or grappling with a new concept in math.
 I relished the challenge of finding the best way to teach each child and spent many hours in searching for the best resources for each one.
-Sometimes, things did not “click,” leading me to look beyond “normal” teaching methods.
+Sometimes, things did not “click,” leading me to look beyond basic teaching methods.
 I investigated local name-brand learning centres, but they were not specifically trained in the difficulties we faced.
-Specialized full-day programs such as Arrowsmith were too expensive.
+Specialized full-day programs were too expensive.
 I also knew many children in the public-school system who had fallen through the cracks by not receiving the individual attention they needed.
 We did not see that as a solution.In my search, I discovered NILD® Educational Therapy.
-It offered hope!I became a therapist to help my own children and have continued developing professionally in order to help others.
+It offered hope!I became a therapist to help my own children and have continued developing professionally, including obtaining a Masters of Education, in order to help others.
 It’s my joy to see my students overcome their challenges.
 For example, I’ve watched an 8th grade girl, once slumped at the blackboard, insecure and embarrassed by her inabilities, develop into a confident young woman, certain of her gifts and unafraid to read in front of others.
 I’ve seen the light of understanding switch on for numerous students as they understood a math concept for the first time.
-I’ve observed the joy of learning how to learn in the faces of my students.
+I’ve observed, in the faces of my students, the joy of learning how to learn.
 My passion is to see students become confident, competent learners.What I do

-I am both an Educational Therapist and a DyslexiaTherapist.
-Some students require help in a number of areas of learning, so require educational therapy.
+I am both an Educational Therapist and a Certified Structured Literacy Specialist (C-SLDS).
+Some students require help in a number of areas of learning, so they require educational therapy.
 Others thrive in most aspects of learning, but struggle with reading.
 These students might only require dyslexia therapy.I offer a free consultation to help you determine the course of action best designed to meet your student's needs.
 If an assessment has already been obtained, I can assist with understanding the assessment.
 My goal is to help your student learn how to learn.

 Masters of Education in Exceptional Student Education – Southeastern University